Select Page

 Joanne Schneider, Secretary & Program Advisor

-Joanne is a Senior Philanthropic Advisor with Rockefeller Philanthropy Advisors (RPA).
+Joanne SchniederJoanne is a Director with Rockefeller Philanthropy Advisors (RPA).
 She joined the RPA team in 2009.
-She helps individuals, families, corporations, and foundations at all points in the giving journey from just starting to think about how to engage in philanthropy to creating customized donor intent documents and dissolution plans.
-Her work includes helping clients determine priorities for giving, developing, and implementing philanthropic strategies, and managing grantmaking initiatives and giving programs.
+She helps individuals, families, corporations, and foundations at all points in the giving journey.
+Her work includes helping clients determine priorities for giving, developing and implementing philanthropic strategies, and managing grantmaking initiatives and giving programs.
 She enjoys that her role enables her to work with passionate philanthropists across a wide range of issues and geographies to bring needed resources to important causes and to support solutions to our biggest challenges.

 My fourth grade teacher made science come alive for her students through hands-on, creative projects.
 She encouraged us to be young scientists and inventors and nurtured my love of biology and chemistry.